gasparian/pure-kv/README.md

 ### TODO
  - tests;
- - implement more concurrent-effective map, like [here](https://github.com/orcaman/concurrent-map);
+ - implement more concurrent-effective map, like adding the sharding as it has been done [here](https://github.com/orcaman/concurrent-map);
  - github actions and badges;